-According to auditing authority, RAJAR, the station saw its ‘reach’ drop from an average 901,000 listeners during the third quarter of last year to an average 870,000 during the second quarter of this year, comprising the months of July, August and September.
+According to auditing authority, RAJAR, the station saw its ‘reach’ drop from an average 901,000 listeners during the third quarter of last year to an average 870,000 during the third quarter of this year, comprising the months of July, August and September.

 Between Q2 2016 and Q2 2017, the station had seen its reach decrease by 4.4 per cent.

 ‘Reach’ is defined as an adult, aged at least 15, having tuned into a station for at least five minutes during an average week.

 The reach figures in full are as follows, for Q3 2016-Q3 2017 (in brackets Q2 2016-Q2 2017):

 BBC Scotland down 3.4 per cent (down 4.4 per cent)

 Radio Borders up 1.9 per cent (down 3.6 per cent)